Introduction to Modern Data Integration

 Data Integration Areas

-Data Integration is a term which covers many distinct areas like
+It is a term that covers many distinct areas like –

 - Data warehousing